|Born||in Kansas City, Missouri, USA|

 The triple threat has added music to her resume.
 Katherine plays the guitar and piano and enjoys singing and songwriting.
 She has several songs featured in films/television, including her original song "Chatter" on the "Contest" soundtrack, "Wait for You" in "A Sort of Homecoming" and "Ember" in the Shadowhunters series - (see Soundtrack on IMDb).
 Besides working on music, McNamara wants to expand her creative repertoire to include directing.

 Katherine is also an advocate for education.
 At the age of 14, McNamara graduated with top honors from high school and then quickly graduated Summa Cum Laude with a degree in Business (emphasis in Finance) from Drexel University's Le Bow School of Business at the age of 17.
-She is now pursuing a Master of Science in Literature at John Hopkins University as part of their Advanced Academics Graduate Degree program.
+She is now pursuing a Master of Science in Literature at Johns Hopkins University as part of their Advanced Academics Graduate Degree program.

 McNamara is an award winning dancer and has a passion for all forms including ballet, tap, jazz, hip hop, lyrical, waltz and even hula.
 She was a member of the Actors Equity Young Performers Committee and is a reader for the Blank Theater's New Play Development Reading Committee and recurring performer in their Living Room Series.